2022 Insurance Services Office Rating

 What is ISO?

 ISO is a service that provides rating and other services to property and casualty insurance industries.
 The goal is to recognize the impact that public fire protection has on individual homeowner property fire rates given that fire protection can affect the percentage of loss value that could be expected in the event of a fire.
 There are 10 categories 10 meaning lowest level of fire protection to a Class 1 (Class 1 = lowest annual property insurance).

-The Tri-Lakes Monument Fire Protection District uses two ratings for our fire district as of September 30, 2014, provided you are within 5 road miles of a fire station and reside within the fire district (a Tri-Lakes Monument Fire Protection District levy is on your annual property tax bill).
-ISO 's main criteria is mainly performance oriented meaning ratings are largely based on quantity of water a fire department crew can flow water and the duration of the water flow.
-Developments with cistern access can qualify as a Class 3 rating providing there is 30,000 gallons of water in the cistern.
+The Tri-Lakes Monument Fire Protection District uses two ratings for our fire district as of January 2022, provided you are within 5 road miles of a fire station and reside within the fire district (a Tri-Lakes Monument Fire Protection District levy is on your annual property tax bill).
+ISO's main criteria are mainly performance-oriented meaning ratings are largely based on the quantity of water a fire department crew can flow water and the duration of the water flow.
+Developments with cistern access can qualify as a Class 3 rating providing there are 30,000 gallons of water in the cistern.

 Steps to determine your ISO rating

-1. Verify with El Paso County Assessors website which fire protection district you are in.
+1. Verify with the El Paso County Assessors website which fire protection district you are in.

 2. Google the distance from your property to the nearest fire hydrant.

 3. Google distance from your property to the nearest fire station.